Tarrasch/ravens-test/README.markdown

      in an euclidean space are not farther apart than a threshold value *t*.

-While (1) is quite an established trick, (2) is a naive way to seperate partition them, ideally one would have something like k means clustering.
-But that's way too complicated.
-Unfortunately, using this naive method in (2) made me configure the parameters (threshold and coefficients) until the program distinguished the shapes in problem 1 to
+While (1) is quite an established trick, (2) is a naive way of partitioning, ideally one would use something like K means clustering.
+But that's too complicated.
+Unfortunately, using this naive method in (2) made me configure the parameters (threshold and coefficients) by hand until the program distinguished the shapes in problem 1 to
-6. This causes extreme overfitting which is really bad.
+6. This causes extreme over fitting which is really bad.

-Also, we let the *shape represant* denote the first inhabitant of the set for a given shape.
+Also, we let the *shape representative* denote the first inhabitant of the set for a given shape.

 ### Extracting rotation, filledness and position